el10savio/crdts-for-fun-and-profit/crdts.md

 Filled with enthusiasm and determination you set out to build your app.
 Keeping in mind that this would be the next big thing you start out initially prototyping, ideating and slowly composing and piecing together your application.
 Amazingly, it's great! works well.
 You set out to tell your friends and family spreading the word and one fine day, you see a huge influx of users enjoying your app.
 But then, you realize, this is exactly what has happened now, one big app!

-Most software applications start out as a three tiered application, seperating out the frontend, the backend and the storage database layer.
+Most software applications start out as a three tiered application, separating out the frontend, the backend and the storage database layer.
 This architecture works well, until it hits scale.
 A massive blatant problem here we see is that, if any single part of our application fails, our whole service fails.

 ## Scaling above & beyond